-NABARD (National Bank for Agriculture and Rural Development) is a specialized bank of India having being set up as with the recommendations of CRAFICARD (Committee to Review Arrangements for Institutional Credit for Agricultural and Rural Department) which was arranged by RBI.
+NABARD (National Bank for Agriculture and Rural Development) is a specialized bank of India having been set up with the recommendations of CRAFICARD (Committee to Review Arrangements for Institutional Credit for Agricultural and Rural Department) which was arranged by RBI.
 Earlier existing agencies like ARDC (Agricultural Refinance and Development Corporation), ACD (Agricultural Credit Department), and RBI’s RPCC (Rural Planning and Credit Cell) were replaced by NABARD on July 12th, 1982.
 The apex development bank of India, NABARD, was set up to aid integrated rural development by the way of providing finance and undivided attention for the same.

 There are mainly 3 categories of refinancing from NABARD